AVeske/ai-coach/README.md

 ### 1. Started python backend to get the model and analyze video

 ### 2. Added the 1st AI-agent. -> Need to work on more specific feedback!!

+# Day4:

+### 1. Got a bit better response by AI, need better cases for when the reps are very bad etc or wrong video.

+### 2. Fixed the UI a bit